GST Registration Composite Dealer

 No Inter-state business

-The major drawback of this scheme is that the assessee cannot deal in interstate transactions or affect import – export of goods and services.
+The major drawback of GST composition Scheme is that the assessee cannot deal in interstate transactions or affect import-export of goods and services.
 He is barred from performing such actions which limit his territory for expansion and can only conduct local or intra state transactions.

 Pay tax from own pocket